AguaClara/Textbook/Flocculation/Floc_Design.rst

 Collision Potential, :math:`\bar G \theta`, and Energy Dissipation Rate, :math:`\varepsilon`
 ---------------------------------------------------------------------------------------------

 **Collision potential :math:`(\bar G \theta)`** is a term with a very straightforward name.
 It represents the magnitude of potential particle collisions in a fluid.
 It is a *dimensionless* parameter which is often used as a performance metric for flocculators; big :math:`\bar G \theta` values indicate lots of collisions (good) while small values indicate fewer collisions (not so good). **AguaClara flocculators usually aim for a collision potential of :math:`(\bar G \theta) = 37,000`**, which has worked well in AguaClara plants historically.
 However, this value may change as research continues.
 The value for collision potential is obtained by multiplying :math:`\bar G`, a parameter for average fluid shear with units of :math:`\frac{1}{[T]}`, and :math:`\theta` , the residence time of water in the flocculator, with units of ::math:`[T]` . :math:`\theta` is intuitive to measure, calculate, and understand. :math:`\bar G` is a bit more difficult.
 First, an intuitive explanation.
-See the image below, which shows the velocity profile of flowing water.
+See :numref:`figure_G_velocity_profile`, which shows the velocity profile of flowing water.

 .. _figure_G_velocity_profile:
 .. figure:: Images/G_velocity_profile.jpg